jvillste/zettelkasten/low level cloud infrastructure.md

 - what software should be run
 - in how many processes
 - in which availability zones
-- what disk partitions should they mount
+- what disk partitions should be available
 - what networks should the processes have access to
+- how much memory should be made available

 Each software has it's own configuration file in addition to the infrastructure definition file.
 When the configuration changes, the affected process should be restarted.
-Processes should be started and terminated accordingly to the infrastructure definition.
+Processes should be started and terminated accordingly to changes to the infrastructure definition.

 Specifically the processes and hardware configuration should not be defined with API calls.
 The configuration should be based on version controlled files and the cloud platform should allocate hardware and start and terminate processes based on the configuration file changes.